hack-technicolor/hack-technicolor/docs/Resources.md

+**Warning:** This process is not supported by the manufacturer or supplier of your modem.
+There is no way of knowing your situation and the process could break your modem or reduce its security allowing other people into your network.
+Anyone following this guide accepts full responsibility for the outcomes.

 ### What tools can I use to administer OpenWrt from a Windows computer?</b>

-There are a number of tools such as cmder, SmarTTY, PuTTY, and WinSCP as described in the OpenWRT SSH Administration for Newcomers(https://openwrt.org/docs/guide-quick-start/sshadministration) page.
+There are a number of tools such as cmder, SmarTTY, PuTTY, and WinSCP as described in the [OpenWRT SSH Administration for Newcomers](https://openwrt.org/docs/guide-quick-start/sshadministration) page.

 ### Handy Commands